Born from NASA technology and perfected for sleep.

 Modern-day bedroom panelling takes on a variety of shapes and colours and is often used on a feature wall to really showcase your bed.
 We’ve collated some of our favourite wall panelling designs so you can bring this modern-classic trend into your boudoir.

-Simple yet great for making a subtle statement, wooden slat wall panelling is a contemporary choice that suits a variety of interior themes such as Scandi, Japandi and Texture.
+Simple yet great for making a subtle statement, wooden slat wall panelling is a contemporary choice that suits a variety of interior themes such as Scandi and Japandi.

 You can buy slat panels ready-made or do some DIY.
 Either way, these slim vertical slats create the illusion of a higher ceiling and offer an extra layer of insulation.

-We’ve placed our Hart bed frame against a panelled feature wall to lengthen the appearance of the slanted ceiling.
-The large windows allow light to flood in and the compact bed frame comes with built-in bedside tables and storage drawers to make the most of the available space.
+Look at the storage bed pictured below, against a panelled feature wall to lengthen the appearance of the slanted ceiling.
+The large windows allow light to flood in, and the beautiful bed frame features vertical lines within the headboard in line with the panelling; it’s a statement piece.

 According to Real Homes, shaker wall panelling is ‘one of the most popular DIY upgrades homeowners are making today’.